perforce/helix-authentication-service/docs/Administrator-Guide-for-Helix-Authentication-Service-v2019.1.md

 ### Installation Script

-The installation script will run on CentOS 7, 8, Fedora 31, RHEL 7 and 8, and Ubuntu 14, 16, and 18.
-This method is preferred as it will install all of the prerequisites as well as the preferred process manager (pm2).
+The installation script will run on CentOS 7, 8, Debian 8, 9, 10, Fedora 31, RHEL 7 and 8, and Ubuntu 14, 16, and 18.
+This method is preferred as it will install all of the prerequisites as well as the recommended process manager (pm2).

 1. Run the `bash` script named `install.sh`, which is provided to set up a Linux-based system for running the authentication service.
-This script installs Node and the pm2 process manager (you can change this recommended default), and then builds the service dependencies.
+This script installs Node and the pm2 process manager, and then builds the service dependencies.
 1. Modify the service configuration by editing the `ecosystem.config.js` file.
 Configuration consists of defining the identity provider (IdP) details for either OIDC or SAML, and setting the `SVC_BASE_URI` of the authentication service.
 1. (Recommended) For better security, replace the example self-signed SSL certificates with ones signed by a trusted certificate authority.
 1. Restart the service by using `pm2 startOrReload ecosystem.config.js`

-Once the installation script has finished, continue with the configuration steps in the [Configure](#configure) section.
+Once the installation script has finished, continue with the configuration steps in the [Configuring Helix Authentication Service](#configuring-helix-authentication-service) section.

-Alternatively, the installation of Node.js can be done manually, as described below.
+Alternatively, the installation of Node.js can be done manually, as described in the following sections.

 ### CentOS and Ubuntu